slickplan/api-docs/endpoints/sitemaps/page.md

 url_slug | string | Page's URL slug
-template | string | Content template used status | string | Current status of this page assignee | integer | A person assigned to this page body | array | Content body
+template | string | Content template used status | string | Current status of this page assignee | integer/array | A person assigned to this page or an array of assigned people body | array | Content body

 #### Content body